Garlic Parmesan Orzo recipe

 Instructions

-• Bring to a boil over medium-high heat, then reduce to medium-low and simmer, stirring often (you can cover or leave uncovered).
+• Cover and reduce heat to medium-low and simmer, stirring often.
 Cook until most of the liquid is absorbed and the pasta is cooked to your preference.
 (If you want to cook the pasta further but the liquid is gone, just add a splash more broth).

 • Stir in cream, Parmesan and parsley.
 Serve.